yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 * Learning to program requires a lot of **doing** and **self-teaching**.
 I'll serve as your guide and help you when you get stuck, but a lot of this material requires work and practice on your part.

-Also, I just want to note and re-assure you that almost every future assignment will require more creativity and building your own work (as opposed to just following instructions like in this assignment).
+Also, we just want to note and re-assure you that almost every future assignment will require more creativity and building your own work (as opposed to just following instructions like in this assignment).

 ## Submission